shuvalov-mdb/thread-liveness-monitor/docs/Benchmarks.md

     BM_GCAndMonitor/min_time:1.000/threads:512                   528 ns      18631 ns      76288
     BM_GCAndMonitor/min_time:1.000/threads:1024                  934 ns      21214 ns      65536

+- CPU scaling setting is not accessible but is most likely on, thus this result is more applicable to the actual production setup rather than ideal CPU-optimized server.

 Indeed, the checkpoint overhead running with 1024 threads dropped below 1 nanosecond **:-)**